 - plenty mozarella cheese finely grated

-As soon as you put the kernels in, place the lid on and make sure the heat is not on high but on medium temperature.
-The lid should be placed ajar.
+- As soon as you put the kernels in, place the lid on medium heat.
+The lid should be placed slightly ajar.

 - To make spicy popcorn, just add a bit of Cayenne pepper to your coconut oil, and if you decide mixing in other flavours, you can leave this step at the end so you don’t get the sweet ones with a bit of chilli although that woud make it even more fun for adults batches.